-We can do this by having the malicious JavaScript insert an <img> tag with its src attribute set to the attacker's machine.
+We can do this by having the malicious JavaScript insert an tag with its src attribute set to the attacker's machine.
 When the JavaScript inserts the img tag, the browser tries to load the image from the URL in the src field; this results in an HTTP GET request sent to the attacker's machine.
-The JavaScript given below sends the cookies to the port 5555 of the attacker's machine (with IP address 10.1.2.5), where the attacker has a TCP server listening to the same port.
+The JavaScript given below sends the cookies to the port 5555 of the attacker's machine (with IP address 10.9.0.1), where the attacker has a TCP server listening to the same port.

-A commonly used program by attackers is netcat (or nc), which, if running with the "-1" option, becomes a TCP server that listens for a connection on the specified port.
+A commonly used program by attackers is netcat (or nc), which, if running with the "-l" option, becomes a TCP server that listens for a connection on the specified port.
 This server program basically prints out whatever is sent by the client and sends to the client whatever is typed by the user running the server.
 Type the command below to listen on port 5555:

-\$ nc -1 5555 -v
+\$ nc -1knv 5555

-The "-1" option is used to specify that nc should listen for an incoming connection rather than initiate a connection to a remote host.
-The "-v" option is used to have nc give more verbose output.
+The -1 option is used to specify that nc should listen for an incoming connection rather than initiate a connection to a remote host.
+The -nv option is used to have nc give more verbose output.
+The -k option means when a connection is completed, listen for another one.